Honda Clarity grows from one-shot to series

 Driving dynamics for the three cars are very similar, but ranges are wildly different.
 The EV has a range of about 90 miles per charge; the PHEV drives 42 miles on electric power alone and 330 miles with the gasoline engine; and the fuel cell can travel 366 miles, the highest range of any zero-emissions vehicle in the country.

 Kumaratne noted that Honda is all in on fuel cell technology.
-The company sees it as a major part of its electrification process, and it’s set a goal of selling 75,000 total Clarity vehicles in the United States in the next four years.
-That’s part of its larger goal of having 60% or more of its sales worldwide be electric vehicles by 2030.Featured Image: Kristen Hall-Geisler
+The company sees it as a major part of its electrification process, and it has set a goal of selling 75,000 total Clarity vehicles in the United States in the next four years.
+That’s part of its larger goal of having 60 percent or more of its sales worldwide be electric vehicles by 2030.Featured Image: Kristen Hall-Geisler

 0